CassieSev/csev.github.io/about.md

 I also love video games, with a focus on rogue-lites and souls-like games.

-I am unfortunately not a music conossieur, but I must confess to a soft spot for Vocaloid (and other vocal synths)
+I am unfortunately not a music conossieur, but I must confess to a soft spot for Vocaloid (and other vocal synths).